Skip to content

 meridian plan

 Before the first deploy for a new project or host, run through the Pre-Flight Checklist.
-It catches DNS, image, app-port, and accessory issues that meridian check cannot fully infer.
+It catches DNS, image, app-port, and accessory issues that meridian check cannot infer.

 bash